Staying Safe At Soccer Camp

 - Campers testing positive for Covid on arrival at camp will not be permitted at camp

-- Prior to arrival, campers and staff must test Negative for COVID-19
+- Prior to arrival, unvaccinated campers and staff must test Negative for COVID-19

-- Negative “Rapid” test upon arrival at camp
+- Unvaccinated campers must have a negative “Rapid” test upon arrival at camp

-- Cabin Counsellors will be tested between sessions
+- Cabin Counsellors will be tested between all sessions

-- Masks will be worn when outside of cohorts
+- Masks will be worn when 3 feet of distance from members of other cohorts can’t be maintained

 - Daily temperature and symptom screening of campers and staff